jkool702/timep/README.md

 * v1.9.1: hotfix for an issue where an extra empty line was being added to the profile, skewing CPU times upward
 * v1.9.2: hotfix for single-command substitutions having farr too high a runtime shown
 * v1.9.3: hotfix for issue where code that was sourced (via `source <...>` or `. <...>`) caused the function nesting level to become out of sync
+* v1.9.4: hotfix for issue where timep did not properly bootstrap itself into called scripts and new bash instances

 See `CHANGELOG.md` for the changes introduced in previous `timep` updates.
 To use one of the older versions of timep, download its release or use it via its tag.